Gyakobo/sparse_matrix/README.md

 ---|---|---|---|
  0 | 0 | 1 | 1 |

 In this case we get the following sizes.
 As you can see the sparse matrix remains unscaved in its size `96 bytes`, however, the array only increments with every new number.
 Current array size: `32 bytes`.
+Such behaviour would be encountered repeatedly until the size of the said examined data structure would surpass the array itself.

 ```bash
 Size of sparse mtrx: 96